Historical Review of the United Church of Christ of California 1866 – 2025

 New choir robes were purchased for the Senior Choir by Memorial Funds donated to the church.
 Youth Choir robes were purchased with funds donated from the Hert Family in memory of E. L. Hert.

-On September 15th, the congregation approved a bid from Mid- Continental Restoration Co. to repair the chimney on west side of the building and do brick repair and tuckpointing where needed.
+On September 15th, the congregation approved a bid from Mid- Mid-Continental Restoration Co. to repair the chimney on the west side of the building and do brick repair and tuckpointing where needed.

-2014 – Photos for Pictorial Directory were taken.
+2014 – Photos for the Pictorial Directory were taken.
 They were distributed later that year.

-A new Advent wreath and stand was donated to our church in memory of Shirley Ball with funds from her memorial.
+A new Advent wreath and stand were donated to our church in memory of Shirley Ball with funds from her memorial.

-2015 – An updated webpage was launched in March to give our congregation a more informational presence on the internet for members and visitors.
+2015 – An updated webpage was launched in March to give our congregation a more informative presence on the internet for members and visitors.

 Courtney Hees was hired as Youth Director.